barayuda/ReactNative-Tutor/README.md

 - Miscellaneous Components :
 There are tons of other components that ReactNative provide for us to make developers job easy.
 Some of these include Alert, Animated, CameraRoll, Dimensions, Keyboard, WebView, etc.

 Apart from these built-in components, we can create our custom components, or we can incorporate custom components created by someone else into our projects.
-For instance, In this app, I am using <b>Card</b> Component provided by the <b>react-native-elements</b> library created by a community of ReactNative developers.
+For instance,Here, we will use <b>Card</b> Component provided by the <b>react-native-elements</b> library created by a community of ReactNative developers.

 Let us look at how to use these components one by one in detail-

+<i>Simply make the respective changes in the app.js file to learn the building blocks of React Native and get the desired result.</i>

 ### View, StyleSheet and Text